Jibbedi/react-wizard-primitive/README.md

 > function(stepIndex : number)

 Move to step with index _stepIndex_.
-Set _hasBeenActive_ for all following steps to false.
+Set _hasBeenActive_ for all following steps as well as the new step to false.

 ### getStep